ramalho/rf/README.md

 `rf`: utility for locating Unicode characters by name.
 Simplest sensible implementations in different languages.

+## About this repo

+This is a collection of simple implementations of `rf` in different languages, intended as examples for people learning the languages.
+The description in this README.md is also suitable as a starting point for a coding dojo to implement an `rf` clone using TDD in any language.

-## What it does
+## What `rf` does

-Given one or more words, `rf` should return a list of all Unicode characters that have those words in their names.
+Given one or more words, `rf` displays a list of all Unicode characters that have those words in their names.
 Only complete words should be matched, and the match is case-insenstive.
 For example:

 ```
 $ ./rf cat eyes